libnonius/nonius/index.md

 run, it will probably run it once for each sample.
 However, if one run of that code is too fast, nonius will scale it by running the code more than once per sample.
-This obviously implies that your benchmarks should be completely reentrant.
+This obviously implies that your benchmarks should be completely repeatable.
 There is also the underlying assumption that the time it takes to run the code does not vary wildly.

 {% highlight console %}